CabMasterPro User Guide

 Example: Second Wall

-Click the Wall command again.
-You will get a message asking you if you want to "...start a new Wall?" - Click Yes.
+Click the Wall command again and Yes to the message asking you if you want to "...start a new Wall?"

-Click the Wall command again.
-You will get a message asking you if you want to "...start a new Wall?" - Click No.
+Click the Wall command again and No to the message asking you if you want to "...start a new Wall?"

-Click to view Walls is 3D Display and Job Defaults
+Click to view Walls in 3D Display and corresponding Job Defaults

-Click to view Walls is 3D Display and Job Defaults
+Click to view Walls in 3D Display and corresponding Job Defaults

-Click to view Manual Elevation before top part added
+Click to view Manual Elevation before the top part is added

-Click to view Manual Elevation before top part added
+Click to view Manual Elevation before the top part is added

 Example: Change Bottom Dimension